michele-bisignano/SudokuSolver/README.md

 - **Unique Solving Techniques**: This application does not rely on brute force to solve Sudoku puzzles.
 Instead, it uses solving techniques autonomously developed by the developer. 🧠✨
 - **Brute Force as Last Resort**: The brute force algorithm is executed only if other techniques are not sufficient for the resolution, and in this case, the user is notified. 🚨
-- **User Interface**: While not all images in the game were created by me, I designed the graphical user interface. 🎨🖌️
+- **User Interface**: While not all images in the game and the logo were created by me, I designed the graphical user interface. 🎨🖌️

 ## 📝 Development Approach